Anywhere You Go

-Canadian heavy metal trio CAULDRON will drop their New Gods full-length this Friday via The End Records in North America and Dissonance Productions in Europe.
+Canadian heavy metal trio CAULDRON dropped their New Gods full-length via The End Records in North America and Dissonance Productions in Europe.
 Crowned, “a classic heavy metal ripper,” by Metal Injection, the band’s fifth full-length and follow up to the acclaimed 2016 offering In Ruin was captured by Chris Stringer (Timber Timbre, Wooden Sky) at Union Sound in Toronto and again highlights the band’s now-signature strong emphasis on songwriting and melody, complete with high-end organic production to match.

 Stream New Gods in full alongside an interview with frontman Jason Decay courtesy of New Noise Magazine, at THIS LOCATION.

-CAULDRON’s New Gods will be available on CD, digital, and vinyl formats.
-For preorders go to THIS LOCATION.
+CAULDRON’s New Gods is available on CD, digital, and vinyl formats.

-In conjunction with the release of New Gods, CAULDRON will be playing a handful of US shows in with support provided by Barrow Wight this week.
-The band has also confirmed a special record release show in their hometown of Toronto, set for September 15th at Junction City Music Hall.
-See all confirmed dates below.
+In conjunction with the release of New Gods, CAULDRON played a handful of US shows in with support provided by Barrow Wight.
+The band has also played a special record release show in their hometown of Toronto at Junction City Music Hall.
+See all dates below.

 9/06/2018 The Middle East – Boston, MA w/ Barrow Wight

 9/07/2018 Boot & Saddle – Philadelphia, PA w/ Barrow Wight